 For more help with our product please visit www.back-bone.ca/support or email us

-- Add the small black locking ring to your lens
+- Thread the small black locking ring onto your lens.

 Focusing Entaniya 220°, 250° and 280° Lenses

 If the 5mm C-Mount ring is on the camera, remove it.
 Also, remove the IR-Cut filter and holder.
 Add 4 or 5 of the set screws to the outside of the red mounting ring supplied with your lens.
 The black mounting ring that comes with the lens is for Hero4 Ribcage mods and is not required.
 Screw the red mount onto the camera until snug.
 Add a layer of Teflon tape to the barrel of the lens and thread it into the orange mount.
 We recommend attaching your camera to a high-res HDMI screen to set your focus.
 Once the image is perfectly sharp fix the lens in place by tightening the set screws around the perimeter.

 If your M12 lens feels a little loose inside the adapter, try wrapping a layer of Teflon tape around it.
 That will ensure a snug fit so that the lens is perfectly aligned with the image sensor.
 Teflon tape is cheap and readily available in the plumbing section of any hardware store.